SaiSiriChandana/SaiSiriChandana/README.md

 ---
 ## 🧠 Who Am I?

-Driven by curiosity and fueled by caffeine, I’m a final-year IT undergrad passionate about crafting smart solutions through code.
+Driven by curiosity and fueled by caffeine, I’m a final-year IT undergraduate student passionate about crafting smart solutions through code.
 I enjoy tackling challenges in data structures & algorithms, building intuitive web experiences, and learning something new every day.

 🛑 When I’m not chasing bugs, I’m probably…